Orde Kittrie

-He has also been a speaker at numerous universities including Harvard, Yale, Columbia, Johns Hopkins, King’s College London, Georgetown, the University of Michigan, and the University of Pennsylvania.
-In addition, he has done on-air commentary for television and radio networks and stations including Al Jazeera, Fox, Christian Broadcasting Network, Univision, NBC, and ABC.

-Professor Kittrie is a leading expert on legal issues relating to nuclear nonproliferation.
+Kittrie is an expert on legal issues relating to nuclear nonproliferation.
 Kittrie has testified on nonproliferation issues before both the U.S. Senate and U.S. House of Representatives.
-During 2008, Professor Kittrie served on a National Academies of Science committee created by Congress (in the National Defense Authorization Act for Fiscal Year 2008) to issue a report, in time for the next Administration, assessing and making recommendations to improve current U.S. government programs to prevent the proliferation of nuclear, chemical and biological weapons.
+During 2008, Kittrie served on a National Academies of Science committee created by Congress (in the National Defense Authorization Act for Fiscal Year 2008) to issue a report, in time for the next Administration, assessing and making recommendations to improve current U.S. government programs to prevent the proliferation of nuclear, chemical and biological weapons.
 In February 2008, Kittrie wrote a chapter for a report produced by the National Academies of Science, in coordination with the Russian Academy of Sciences, entitled The Future of the Nuclear Security Environment in 2015.
-Professor Kittrie’s chapter describes and analyzes several critical legal issues that must be successfully managed if future U.S.-Russian nuclear security cooperation is to be maximized.
+Kittrie’s chapter describes and analyzes several critical legal issues that must be successfully managed if future U.S.-Russian nuclear security cooperation is to be maximized.
 In 2005, Kittrie served on the National Academies of Science committee which produced with the Russian Academy of Sciences a joint report entitled Strengthening US-Russian Cooperation on Nuclear Nonproliferation, for which Kittrie wrote the chapter on legal obstacles and opportunities.
-Kittrie served for several years as chair of the Nonproliferation, Arms Control and Disarmament Committee of the American Society of International Law.